Skip to main content

 Table \(\PageIndex{1}\): Unit conversion - % to ppm

-Climate scientists use ppm instead of concentration (in molecules/m3) since they wish to know the relative percent or ppm increase with time, which does not depend on temperature and pressure.
+Climate scientists use ppm instead of concentration (in molecules/m3) because they want to know the relative percent increase over time, which is independent of temperature or pressure.
 In contrast, concentration depends on T and P, as you will remember from the ideal gas law, PV=nRT or n/V=P/RT, which you studied in introductory chemistry.

-It is important to use dimensional analyses to interconvert units as well.
+It is important to use dimensional analysis to interconvert units as well.
 Table \(\PageIndex{2}\) below shows conversion factors to switch between GtC, Gt CO2, and ppm.

 Convert from to conversion factor